ArturSkrzeta/Linear-Regression/README.md

 <h3>Algorithm</h3>
 <ul>
-  <li>Linear Regression - approximating linear function to scatter data in order to find out the general trend.</li>
   <li>In regressing we want to predict continueous values as opposed to classification where we want to predict a classification of a case.</li>
   <li>Calculating line of regression:
     <br>